-The Clarksville Storm Water Management is to prevent excessive erosion, to control stormwater runoff quantity, and to reduce pollutants in stormwater runoff to the maximum extent practicable.
+The City of Clarksville Storm Water Management intends to prevent excessive erosion, to control stormwater runoff quantity, and to reduce pollutants in stormwater runoff to the maximum extent practicable.
 In addition to dealing with the potential for personal injury or property damage associated with the improper management of stormwater runoff.

-The City of Clarksville is in an EPA phase two MS4 (Municipal Separate Storm Sewer Systems) which is apart of the National Pollutant Discharge Elimination System (NPDES) program.
-NPDES protects water quality and reduce the discharge of pollutants to the maximum extent practicable.
-Satisfy the appropriate water quality requirements of the Clean Water Act.
+The City of Clarksville is in an EPA phase two MS4 (Municipal Separate Storm Sewer Systems) which is a part of the National Pollutant Discharge Elimination System (NPDES) program.
+NPDES protects water quality and reduces the discharge of pollutants to the maximum extent practicable satisfying the appropriate water quality requirements of the Clean Water Act.

 Stormwater runoff does it matter?

 Yes!
 As the population grows in Clarksville, urban development increases.
 This means more developed land, more people, and what comes with that is increase in stormwater runoff and pollution to Clarksville’s waters.

 Stormwater runoff that is unmanaged can:

 - Contaminate swimming areas.

 - Degrade water quality.

 We are enforcing federal, state, and local laws to control surface and groundwater pollution from runoff.